 Here are some pointers to help you ensure that Queer families around you feel more supported and seen:

 Just anyone at all.
 This will make no difference to those people in your life who are straight, and it will make the world of a difference to those people who aren’t.
 Easy ways to do this are to use words like “partner” or “care-givers” or “family” instead of gendered terms like “wife,” “husband,” “mom,” or “dad.”
 I personally love asking a child about who their grownups are, instead of who their parents are to go that extra step!

-- If you’re unsure of what language to use, ask the parents away from the children, and then use that specific language.
+Of what language to use, ask the parents away from the children, and then use that specific language.
 Use it when you’re talking to the family, but also use it when you’re talking about the family.
 When you hear others referring to the family in terms you know they don’t prefer, take it upon yourself to correct them.
 The great thing about children is that your kids will probably do that for you!

 Answer them in ways that are inclusive and respectful.
 If you act like it’s something that’s a secret or, in some way, shameful children will absorb that.
 I am not ashamed that my partner is a woman.
 If your children ask you, tell them our family is lucky enough to have two moms!